 What is a stroke?

-A stroke occurs when the blood supply to part of the brain is cut off.
-It is a leading cause of death and disability.
+A stroke occurs when blood supply to part of the brain is cut off.
+This starves the brain of oxygen, with devastating consequences.
+Stroke is the fourth biggest killer in the UK, and a leading cause of disability.

 There are two types of stroke: